Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/CoreConceptsAndBasicUsage/IntermediateContentManagement.md

 	- Exercise: creating a menu with all kinds of items
 - Media management
 	- Managing media with Media Library
+    - Inserting images into text fields
+    - For this, prepare suitable files.
+Pictures from the [Wikipedia Cat article](https://en.wikipedia.org/wiki/Cat) are included in the Attachments folder.

 Time requirement: 1h 0m